-Today, Beautiful Feet Books publishes and provides guides, books, and other products to home educators worldwide seeking to create an environment where learning is loved.
-This literature-rich approach introduces history to students in a way that is fascinating, relatable, and fun.
+Today, Beautiful Feet Books publishes and provides teachers guides, curriculum packs, individual books, and other products to homeschool educators worldwide seeking to create an environment where learning is loved.
+Based on the Charlotte Mason philosophy, this literature-rich approach introduces curriculum to students in a way that is fascinating, relatable, and fun.

 I have realized that studying history is a key to my children knowing what is truly important in life.

 I am so excited to have Beautiful Feet to guide us on this journey. — Jillian O'Connors

 From our founding, Beautiful Feet Books has been a family-owned and operated business whose sole purpose is to help homeschool families navigate their children's education with confidence.
 Our History Through Literature teacher guides support parents in teaching history, geography, literature, and social studies without the use of box curriculum and busywork.

 Days are filled with reading aloud award-winning books, discussions between parent and child, and activities that reinforce the material and provide many opportunities for further interest-led study.

 Click here to read what parents say about us.

 Click here to read more about the Charlotte Mason philosophy of home schooling.

 We believe generosity is kindness that exceeds expectation.
 In our relationships we strive to give with no reciprocal assumption.
 We give because we have been given much.